Distribution of primes of split reductions for abelian surfaces: Proof of the Theorems and Corollaries

 By Lemma \ref{main-lem}, we have

-We will see soon that the equation (\ref{sq-estimate-1}) is the main term.
-To bound (\ref{sq-estimate-1}), we apply the square sieve together with variations of the effective Chebotarev Density Theorem for properly chosen subfield extensions of the division fields of $A$ over $K$.
-To bound (\ref{estimate-0})-(\ref{estimate-6}), we use various effective Chebotarev Density Theorem for division fields of $A$ over $K$.
-For the equation (\ref{estimate-7}), by partial summation formula it is easy to obtain the bound $x^{\frac{1}{2}}\log x$.
+We will show that the equation (\ref{sq-estimate-1}) is the main term.
+To bound (\ref{sq-estimate-1}), we apply the square sieve together with various effective Chebotarev Density Theorem for properly chosen subfield extensions.
+To bound (\ref{estimate-0})-(\ref{estimate-6}), we use variations of the effective Chebotarev Density Theorem for division fields of $A/K$.
+Note that the equation (\ref{estimate-7}) is $\O(x^{\frac{1}{2}})$ (see e.g., \cite[p.
+138]{Se81}).